raviteja0445/Green-Tech-Inventory-Assistant_Jujjavarapu_Raviteja/green-tech-inventory-assistant/README.md

 Initially, AI was experimented with for inferring actual future usage algorithms instead of just language translation.
 I actively **rejected** this suggestion to maintain strict product trust and avoid "black-box" unpredictability.
 AI should assist the operator to quickly decipher the data rather than directly making algorithmic business executions on its own unstructured weights.
 I anchored the generative AI rigidly to the outputs of the safe Python logic engine so it cannot hallucinate non-existent stock quantities.

-## What You Cut to Stay in the Timebox
+## What I Cut to Stay in the Timebox

 To strictly remain within the 5.5-hour scope limit while retaining maximal impact, the following were explicitly omitted:
 - **PostgreSQL / Multi-User Architecture**: Relying purely on SQLite drastically improved local prototype stability, at the complete cost of multi-user concurrency tracking and RBAC authorization overheads.